The Minkowski content measure for the Liouville quantum gravity metric

-\begin{prop} Let $(\C, h^\gamma,0,\infty,\eta)$ be the circle average embedding of a $\gamma$-quantum cone decorated with an independent whole-plane space-filling SLE$_{\kappa'}$ curve, which is then parameterized so that $\eta(0) = 0$ and $\mu_{h^\gamma}(\eta[a,b]) = b-a$ for every $a<b$.
+\begin{prop} Let $(\C, h^\gamma,0,\infty,\eta)$ be a $\gamma$-quantum cone in the circle average embedding that is decorated with an independent whole-plane space-filling SLE$_{\kappa'}$ curve, which is then parameterized so that $\eta(0) = 0$ and $\mu_{h^\gamma}(\eta[a,b]) = b-a$ for every $a<b$.
 The following statements hold w.r.t\ the local GHPU topology on pointed curve-decorated metric measure spaces. \begin{enumerate}[(i)] \item For each fixed $s>0$,

 \item For each fixed $t\in \R$,

 \end{enumerate} \end{prop} \begin{proof} Given a conformal map $\phi: C\to \C$ and an embedding $(\C,h,x,\infty,\eta)$ of a path-decorated quantum surface, denote

 and